algosal/salmansaeed.us/chapters/qualities2.md

 ## 14. **Unshakeable Ethics**

-While working in a high-pressure accountancy job in New York City, you maintained strict professional ethics and showed exceptional performance under scrutiny.
+### NYC Accountancy Integrity

+I was offered a high-paying accountancy position in New York City, but I turned it down.
+I wanted to remain aligned with my higher purpose — to create impact-driven ventures instead of following conventional success.
+It was a stand for principle over prestige.

 ---